 Pathfinder (FET-Open) aims to fund projects which set the basis for fundamentally new, currently unavailable and unanticipated, lines of technology.
 Start by asking yourself if you can illustrate the radical long term vision to which your science and technology are the first step.

 Can you clearly identify the science-to-technology breakthrough which is attainable within the lifetime of your project?
 Can you show how your breakthrough will contribute to achieving the long term radical vision?
 Do you have a plausible and concrete plan for how to get there?

 Ambitious interdisciplinary research:

-EIC Pathfinder expects you to get out of your comfort zone.
-The novelty will undoubtedly stem from collaborations which are not typical.
+Pathfinder (FET-Open) expects you to get out of your comfort zone.
+Novelty will undoubtedly stem from collaborations which are not typical.
 These collaborations need to generate a genuine mutual exchange of ideas and knowledge between distant disciplines.
 Build your consortium to fit your proposal plan.
 Assign complementary and essential roles for all partners and choose only the best people for each role.

-To conclude – EIC Pathfinder, though its ‘open’ nature, actually has some very defining characteristics that must be taken into attention when considering to apply.
+To conclude – Pathfinder (FET-Open), though its ‘open’ nature, actually has some very defining characteristics that must be taken into attention when considering to apply.
 If, after reviewing the above points, you believe that your proposal qualifies in each of these three categories and is a relevant project, it is now time to start composing a competitive proposal!